Actindo-AG/Documentation/PIM/API/01_Overview.md

 You can use different software tools to submit your requests, either your own tool or a third-party tool such as Postman.
 For a detailed description on how to set up Postman, see [Set up Postman for the Actindo Core1 OpenAPI](#set-up-postman-for-the-actindo-core1-openapi).

-Regardless of how you submit your requests, you always need to provide the following information:
+Regardless of the tool you use to submit, you always need to provide the following information:

 - URI
 - HTTP method